theo-moret/FirstOrderOptim/readme.md

 # FirstOrderOptim

 A modular Python framework for experimenting with first-order optimization algorithms on models and test functions.
 This project is designed for educational purposes.
 It only relies on 'numpy' for computation, and 'matplotlib' for visualization.
-The goal is to get a grasp of what is actually going on with each method, with a clean code.
+The goal is to provide a clear understanding of how each optimization method works, with clean, readable code.

+📚 A detailed blog post will come soon.

 ---